Submit your Declaration of Intent online as soon as you are ready.

 Virtual registration: Virtual registration through Zoom or Google Hangouts can also be arranged.
 When scheduling your appointment or corresponding with your counselor, please let them know your preferences.
 Appointments will last between 30–45 minutes.

-Email Registration for International Transfer Students: After November 16, email Sioban Lombardi at email@example.com, providing your name and student ID number, indicating you would like to register via email.
+Email Registration for International Transfer Students: After November 16 (for spring) or May 1 (for fall), email Sioban Lombardi at email@example.com, providing your name and student ID number, indicating you would like to register via email.
 An admission counselor will email you back and assist you in scheduling your courses.

 Before You Register